sachinsancheti1/article-extract-lateral-api/README.md

 ## Other codes

 There is a lot of R code here that I have not used.
 It was intially to experiment if I could use the JSONs to create a YAML in R using blogdown::new_post() but in vain as I found that the BODY of content cannot be generated.

+## Credits

+I extend my gratitude to the R community from RStudio and various teachers who have taught me at University.
+Special thanks to Nate for the course on [LinkedIn Learning](https://www.linkedin.com/learning/learning-static-site-building-with-hugo-2/build-a-static-site-with-hugo)